 - Crispy Roasted Potatoes: Drain, season, and toss with oil, then roast in the oven until golden.

-- Easy Potato Soup: Just add to your favorite broth, along with some onions, garlic, and seasoning.
+- Easy Potato Soup: Just add the your favorite broth, along with some onions, garlic, and seasoning.

 - Potato Salad: Drain, let them cool, and mix with your favorite dressing, herbs, and veggies.